netreconlab/parse-server-swift/README.md

 and [Vapor](https://github.com/vapor/vapor). `ParseServerSwift` provides many additional benefits over the traditional [JS based Cloud Code](https://docs.parseplatform.org/cloudcode/guide/) that runs on the [Node.js parse-server](https://github.com/parse-community/parse-server):

 * Write code with the [Parse-Swift<sup>OG</sup> SDK](https://github.com/netreconlab/Parse-Swift) vs the [Parse JS SDK](https://github.com/parse-community/Parse-SDK-JS) allowing you to take advantage of a modern SDK which is strongly typed
-* Runs on a dedicated server/container, allowing the [Node.js parse-server](https://github.com/parse-community/parse-server) to focus on request reducing the burden by offloading intensive tasks and providing a true [microservice](https://microservices.io)
+* Runs on a dedicated server/container, allowing the [Node.js parse-server](https://github.com/parse-community/parse-server) to focus on requests reducing the burden by offloading intensive tasks and providing a true [microservice](https://microservices.io)
 * All Cloud Code is in one place, but automatically connects and supports the [Node.js parse-server](https://github.com/parse-community/parse-server) at scale.
 This circumvents the issues faced when using [JS based Cloud Code](https://docs.parseplatform.org/cloudcode/guide/) with [PM2](https://pm2.keymetrics.io)
 * Leverage the capabilities of [server-side-swift](https://www.swift.org/server/) with [Vapor](https://github.com/vapor/vapor)